THE BEST LAS VEGAS PROPERTIES

 statement is delivered.

-Closing Statement - An accounting of funds given to both
+Closing Statement - An accounting of funds given to

 Cloud On Title - An outstanding claim or lien,